spetrosi/ad_integration/README.md

 Network connection type such as ethernet, bridge, bond...etc, the network role contains a list of possible values.
 Only applicable if `ad_integration_manage_dns` is true

+#### ad_integration_join_parameters

+Additional parameters supplied directly to the realm join command.
+Useful if some specific configuration like --user-principal is needed.

 ## Dependencies

 N/A